 DIRECTOR Renee Denney

-Mrs. Denney has been serving as the Theatre director at Milton High School for the past seven years.
+Mrs. Denney has directed all the musicals at Milton for several years.
 She holds a B.F.A in theatre performance from Auburn University and an M.F.A in theatre performance from the University of Tennessee’s International Actor Training Academy.
 While at the University of Tennessee, Mrs. Denney worked with many International Directors and performed and toured shows through Eastern Europe.
 She taught Undergraduate Acting at the University of Tennessee for three years as a graduate Assistant, then went on the teach elementary theatre at St. Francis School for one year.
 After which, she taught two years at East Hall High School and four years at South Forsyth High School.

 Mrs. Denney has won six region competition championships for her productions of “Summertree,” “And They Dance Real Slow in Jackson,” “Anatomy of Gray,” “A Piece of My Heart,” “The Rimers of Eldritch,” and “The Diviners” as well as one State Championship award for her 2011 production of “The Diviners.”
 She has also been nominated for the Best Director and Best Overall Production Shuler Hensley Awards for three consecutive years for her productions of “Grease,” “Hairspray,” and “The Drowsy Chaperone” and won the title of Best Overall Production for her 2012 production of “The Drowsy Chaperone.”